KodchakornL/CRM-Analytics-Intelligence/06 Customer Movement Analysis/README.md

 # Customer Movement Analysis
 [![](https://img.shields.io/badge/-SQL-blue)](#) [![](https://img.shields.io/badge/-BigQuery-blue)](#) [![](https://img.shields.io/badge/-Google--Data--Studio-blue)](#)

+**Objective** :	Use the given data to help analyze the group of customers that come in over time. divided as follows 1.New Customer 2.Reactivated 3.Repeat 4.Churn
+**Technique** :	SQL (Query data), Google Data studio (Data Visualization)
+**Performance Measurement** :	Find the Problem , Find the Reason, Solve the problem by Find the Action

 Use the given data to help analyze the group of customers that come in over time. divided as follows
 1. New Customer
 2. Reactivated